HaxeFoundation/HaxeManual/content/03-type-system.md

   var name : String;
 }
 ```
-A typedef is not a textual replacement, but actually a real type.
+Typedefs are not textual replacements, but are actually real types.
 They can even have [type parameters](type-system-type-parameters) as the `Iterable` type from the Haxe Standard Library demonstrates:

 ```haxe
 typedef Iterable<T> = {